 By Deborah Pinnock on Apr 17, 2017 @ 10:25 AM

 Changes.
 This word takes on a whole new meaning when you are expecting.
 A woman's body goes through a transformation as it prepares to become the temporary home for her baby.
 Some changes are obvious, such as her growing belly, weight gain, morning sickness, increased hair growth, fatigue and more.
-However, some changes, like those that occur in the mouth, are not so noticeable.
-As we discussed in our last blog post, Why are my gums swollen and bleeding during pregnancy, some women experience oral health issues like gingivitis and periodontal disease.
+However, some changes, like oral health changes, are not as noticeable.
+As we discussed in our last blog post, Why Are My Gums Swollen And Bleeding During Pregnancy, some women experience oral health issues like gingivitis and periodontal disease.

 This is why it’s important to let your dentist know, as soon as you are able, that you are pregnant.
-This way, your dentist can answer your questions, share what to expect and provide oral care guidance that’s best for each stage of your pregnancy.
+Your dentist can answer your questions, share what to expect, and provide oral care guidance that’s best for each stage of your pregnancy.
 Here are five frequently asked questions about dental care during pregnancy.

 Is it safe to see the dentist while I’m pregnant?